China Market extends gains on Sino-U.S. trade hopes

-The Mainland China equity market advanced for second straight sessions on Thursday, 20 June 2019, on growing hopes for a trade deal between the two economic powerhouses as U. S. President Donald Trump and Chinese Xi Jinping are set to meet at the upcoming G-20 summit in Japan, which will happen next week.
-At closing bell, the benchmark Shanghai Composite Index rose 2.4%, or 69.32 points, to 2,987.12.
-The Shenzhen Composite Index, which tracks stocks on China's second exchange, added 1.95%, or 29.83 points, to 1,556.60.
-The blue-chip CSI300 index inclined 3%, or 112.58 points, to 3,828.52.
+The Mainland China equity market closed higher for third straight sessions on Friday, 21 June 2019, bucking the regional trend, as risk sentiments strengthened on growing hopes for a trade deal between the two economic powerhouses at the upcoming G-20 summit and as regulators promised start-ups easier access to funding.
+At closing bell, the benchmark Shanghai Composite Index rose 0.5%, or 14.86 points, to 3,001.98.
+The Shenzhen Composite Index, which tracks stocks on China's second exchange, added 1.34%, or 20.84 points, to 1,577.44.
+The blue-chip CSI300 index inclined 0.14%, or 5.42 point, to 3,833.94.

-On the U. S.-China trade front, hopes in Beijing appear to have risen for a trade deal between the two economic powerhouses.

-U. S. President Donald Trump and Chinese Xi Jinping are set to meet at the upcoming G-20 summit in Japan, which will happen next week.
-Trump said talks between the respective teams would begin prior to that.
-Trade tensions between the two economic powerhouses had worsened in recent weeks with both raising tariffs on billions of dollars worth of their goods.
-Trump had also previously suggested that additional levies could be imposed on more Chinese imports.
+Investors' focus has now shifted to a meeting between US President Donald Trump and China's President Xi Jinping during a Group of 20 summit in Japan next week, with hopes that they can put negotiations back on track to de-escalate a trade war.

+Investors have pinned hopes on some sort of compromise emerging when U.

+China said on Thursday it hoped Washington would bring a problem-solving attitude to the talks.
+Trump said that he would decide whether to carry out his threat to hit Beijing with tariffs on at least $300 billion in Chinese goods after the meeting.

+Start-up shares surged after China's securities regulator on Thursday issued draft rules that would scrap profitability requirements in merger and acquisition deals involving listed companies.
+The watchdog also committed to easing funding channels for listed firms to improve their cash flow, and encourage companies in the high-tech sector and new strategic industries to restructure.

-CURRENCY NEWS: China yuan was strengthened against greenback on Thursday, as the central bank kept its stronger guidance rate.
-Prior to the market opening, the People's Bank of China (PBOC) set the midpoint rate at 6.8805 per dollar, 0.13% firmer than the previous fix of 6.8893.
+CURRENCY NEWS: China yuan was strengthened against greenback on Friday, as the central bank kept its stronger guidance rate in 5-1/2 weeks.
+Prior to the market opening, the People's Bank of China (PBOC) set the midpoint rate at 6.8472 per dollar, 333 bps or 0.59% firmer than the previous fix of 6.8805.

 Powered by Capital Market - Live News